 A multi-turn helical coil delivers uniform heat to the entire range of the bearing sizes in the transverse mode.

-With an EASYHEAT 2 kW induction heating system, the aluminum tube heated to the required temperature within 30 seconds.
+With an EASYHEAT 2 kW induction shrink-fitting system, the aluminum tube heated to the required temperature within 30 seconds.
 Shrink fitting then took place

-Induction heating is fast, presents significant energy savings over an electric oven, requires a more modest footprint than an oven and can be easily integrated into an automated process
+Induction shrink-fitting is fast, presents significant energy savings over an electric oven, requires a more modest footprint than an oven and can be easily integrated into an automated process

 The customer was using a torch, which can lead to inconsistent part quality.
 Induction's precise heating means the client can count on consistent results in their process